neutron-org/neutron-docs/README.md

 - **Active Maintenance**: Regular updates with protocol developments
 - **Community Driven**: Open source with community contributions

-## 🤝 Contributing

-We welcome contributions to improve Neutron's documentation!
-Here's how you can help:

-1. **Report Issues**: Found a bug or unclear section?
-[Open an issue](https://github.com/neutron-org/neutron-docs/issues)
-2. **Suggest Improvements**: Have ideas for better explanations or new content?
-3. **Submit Pull Requests**: Fix typos, add examples, or create new guides
-4. **Community Feedback**: Join our Discord to discuss documentation improvements

-### Development Guidelines

-- Follow MDX formatting standards
-- Include practical code examples
-- Test all commands and procedures
-- Maintain consistency with existing style
-- Update navigation in `docs.json` for new pages

 ## 📝 License

 This documentation is open source and available under the [MIT License](LICENSE).

 ---

-**Built with ❤️ by the Neutron community**

 *Neutron: Secure, interoperable, and developer-friendly blockchain infrastructure for the next generation of DeFi.*